The History of the C3 Corvette: Exploring the Iconic American Sports Car’s 15-year Legacy

 The C3 Corvette started with a unique vision, but its 15-year lifecycle was marred by environmental restrictions and oil shortages.

 Despite this, the C3 carried the torch admirably.
-No matter what limitations it had to contend with, it always manage to post respectable performance numbers for its time.
+No matter what limitations it had to contend with, it always managed to post respectable performance numbers for its time.
 In its day, it was one of the most sought-after sports cars.